K8rly/GoVote/README.md

 #### Google Slides Link [Here](https://docs.google.com/presentation/d/1MM8PHN10rRyozVNqGxoPIhzx3RIcxcASvziTmO43SMM/edit?usp=sharing)

 Images from the initial analysis
+Data (images or report) from the machine learning task

 ![Median Voter Birth Year by Zip Code](images/MedianBirthYearbyZip.png)

 *Color range is light to dark as birth year increases

 ![Generational Groups and Voting by Election Year](images/voters_by_election_year_and_bucket.png)

-Data (images or report) from the machine learning task
+*Color assigned by generational group

 #### Description of Tools Used in Dashboard